Thursday, 30 May 2019

 Usually in the English language, when we speak about tolerating someone, what we mean is that we put up with that person although we dislike what they do or stand for.

-In response to this accusation, firstly, it is surely true that all human beings dislike the values of many other human beings.
-And it is just as true that every human being will hold values that many others dislike.
+In response to this accusation, it is surely true that all human beings dislike the values of many other human beings.
+And it is just as true that every human being holds to values that many others dislike.
 So we are all in the same category in this respect.
-And if we insist on using the word “intolerant” (in an unusual way) to refer to this situation, then we are all intolerant in some ways, both those who support the LGBT movement and those who are against it.

 Accusation: